Dog Reactivity on Walks Explained

 Teaching Eye Contact

-Eye contact helps dogs slow down.
+Eye contact helps your dog slow down and refocus.

 Using Clear Feedback